 C.3.4 Directors are entitled to manage their own affairs in privacy.
 However, their work must be carried out in an environment which is free from any suggestion of improper influence.
-Those providing information must be confident that it will be properly handled and conflicts of interest must be identified immediately and be properly managed.
-Directors must take steps to ensure that any conflict of interest which they may be subject to does not affect a decision taken by the Bank.
+Those providing information must be confident that it will be properly handled and that there are not actual, potential or perceived conflicts of interest which cannot be prevented, adequately mitigated or managed under the written policies of the Bank.
+Directors must take steps to ensure that any conflict of interest which they may be subject to does not impair their ability to represent the interests of all Shareholders of the Bank, fulfil their responsibilities as Directors and make sound, objective and independent decisions (act with independence of mind).